KU Debate

 6

 KU Debate has won six National Debate Tournament National Championships: 2018, 2009, 1983, 1976, 1970, 1954.
+KU has also finished as the National Runner Up in 2025, 2024, and 2016.
 The only schools to have won more NDT national championships are Northwestern University, Harvard University, and Dartmouth College.

-KU Debate has qualified for the Final Four of the National Debate Tournament 19 times: KU has had a team reach the Final Four at least once in every decade since the NDT began in 1947, a span that includes nine different decades.
-KU has reached the Final Four in 2022, 2021, 2019, 2018, 2016, 2009, 1999, 1994, 1983, 1979, 1977, 1976, 1973, 1971, 1970, 1970, 1960, 1954, 1948.
+KU Debate has qualified for the Final Four of the National Debate Tournament 22 times: KU has had a team reach the Final Four at least once in every decade since the NDT began in 1947, a span that includes nine different decades.
+KU has reached the Final Four in 2025, 2024, 2022, 2021, 2019, 2018, 2016, 2009, 1999, 1994, 1983, 1979, 1977, 1976, 1973, 1971, 1970, 1970, 1960, 1959, 1954, 1948.

-KU has qualified teams to compete at the National Debate Tournament 56 consecutive years, a streak dating back to 1968.
+KU has qualified teams to compete at the National Debate Tournament 58 consecutive years, a streak dating back to 1968.

 Lawrence Daily World December 14,1910